Our Yoga Teachers

 In 2016 she completed her 30 hour Yin Yoga certification where the basic concept of holding poses (seated or lying down) for an extended period of time allows your muscles and connective tissues to lengthen and create flexibility to help slow us down in this busy world.
 She started teaching this practice of Yoga which inspired her to continue her education and get her 200 RYTT certification at New Jersey Teacher Training in June of 2017.
 Continuing to grow with the concept of mind, body and spirit, Janice became a Level II Reiki practitioner as well as receiving her certification in Restorative yoga, a practice supported by props that allow complete relaxation and rest.
 Poses held for 5-7 minutes, include light twists, forward folds and gentle backbends, all on your mat

-She is currently in the process of obtaining her 500 hour master level yoga teacher training at Center for Health and Healing.
+She is has her 500 hour master level yoga teacher training at Center for Health and Healing.
 Yoga is a journey which is always a mystery ahead.

 Whether it’s a beginner’s vinyasa class, gentle, slow flow, restorative or Yin, Janice brings fun to her classes.
 You will go deeper into your journey with the knowledge of poses, the healing and spiritual aspect to help balance your life and learn to love and know the meaning of Yoga.
 Janice loves teaching students of all ages and levels of experience.
 She is committed to her practice both on and off the mat and brings this to her classes

-She loves to teach students of all ages and levels, making yoga accessible to anyone who wants to try it.
+Yoga has affected Sarah in every aspect of her life and she is so grateful for the opportunity to teach yoga.
+She is devoted to instruct and inspire students of all ages and levels, making yoga accessible to anyone who wants to try it.
+She loves it when a student has that a-ha moment on the mat.
+Yoga philosophy is an important part of her life and she hopes to impart those lessons to her students.
 When Sarah is not on her mat, she is a wife and mother of three beautiful children.
-She loves dogs, the beach, crocheting and paddle boarding.
+She loves dogs, the beach, hiking, crocheting and paddle boarding.

 Jacki has always been active and enjoys a healthy lifestyle.
 Her love of yoga began 4 years ago after her first yoga class at the Center.
 She immediately fell in love with it, the physical practice as well as the spiritual practice.